 You do this four times to get back to your original position

 The 'twos' move up a bit as the first couple cast round them.

-Imagine a square on the floor, you'll be dancing each side, starting with your partner:
+Imagine a square on the floor.
+You will be dancing along each side:

 Four moves, four sides of a square, and you should be back to place.

-If you are first couples face down the set and look for a new couple to join hands with.
-If you are second couples face up the set.
+If you are a first couple⬀, face down the set and look for a new couple to join hands with.
+If you are a second couple⬀ face up the set.
 If you are doing that and find you are at the end of the set, don't panic